UNIVERSE-HPC/course-material/technology_and_tooling/docker/e01-github-actions.md

 ---
-title: "Using Docker with Github Actions"
+name: "Using Docker with Github Actions"
 layout: episode
 teaching: 30
 exercises: 0